kontor-project/blog/content/post/composite-aircraft-building-materials-and-methods.md

 draft: false
 ---

 Before we proceed to designing the wings of the Kontor, there are yet more questions to answer.
 Last week we determined what will power the aircraft.
 Today we will look at what the airframe will consist of.
 Disclaimer: I have never built anything out of composite materials, nor have I ever talked to an experienced person in the field.
-All I present here is data I found on the internet (mostly the [eea.org basic construction page](https://www.eaa.org/eaa/aircraft-building/BuilderResources/while-youre-building/building-articles/composite/building-composite-aircraft-part-1)).
+All I present here is data I found on the internet (mostly the [eea.org basic composite construction page](https://www.eaa.org/eaa/aircraft-building/BuilderResources/while-youre-building/building-articles/composite/building-composite-aircraft-part-1)).

 There are many combinations of materials to build an aircraft, some are more efficient, some are less efficient.
 We could spend time exploring every possible combination, but this would take too long.
 Instead, let us look at which construction methods are most popular amongst glider builders.
 Since we are building an aircraft where we really care about energy efficiency, it makes sense that we look for materials that can handle energy efficiently.
 What makes gliders special compared to normal airplanes (other than the lack of a power source) is how much more efficient they are at conserving energy.
 It then follows that modern gliders have likely had the time to evolve into the most energy efficient flying machines that can fly on the Earth.
 Therefore, by mimicking a modern glider building process, it is likely that we can also achieve the most energy efficient airframe we can possibly build given the available resources.
 In the end, what will dictate which materials and methods we will chose, is the investment or infrastructure required for each.